evgeniyosipov/javadocxgen/README.md

+JavaDocxGen
+=

 A console java application that generates table with predetermined parameters and save it into docx file.
 NetBeans project.

 java -jar "javadocxgen.jar" r c text saveall